Dan Tobergte’s focus is on three primary areas – faith, family and community.

 Dan’s wife, Wendy, comes from a large Northern Kentucky family, the Tepes.
 Wendy’s side of the family has 45 nieces and nephews, and Dan’s side counts another 20.
 He says they have to rent the Knights of Columbus Hall at Immaculate Heart of Mary in Burlington to accommodate the Tepe Christmas party.
 Loneliness is not an issue.

-Wendy and Dan have added their seven children to the mix, including a 28-year-old daughter, Mary, who contracted an illness as an infant that left her wheelchair-bound and the cognitive abilities of a toddler.
+Wendy and Dan have added their seven children to the mix, including their second-oldest child, Mary, who contracted an illness as an infant that left her wheelchair-bound and the cognitive abilities of a toddler.
 Dan and Wendy will never be empty nesters.
 He says they’re fine with that.
 He also says Mary exudes happiness and wakes up every morning smiling.
 They have a goal of one day taking Mary to the Our Lady of Lourdes Shrine in France.

 He has fond memories of working with his parents helping to fund and build a new St. Barbara Church in Independence in the 1960s.
 Later, when Dan was starting his own family, he played a similar big-picture role in the development of Immaculate Heart of Mary Church in Burlington.
 Later still, he was involved in raising funds to build the new St. Henry District High School in Erlanger.

 “I like helping to create new things for our church and school communities,” he says.
 “I remember the joy of walking into the brand new church at St. Barbara, which at the time had a very different, very non-traditional design.”

 Professionally, Dan was engaged in developing a regional presence for Boone, Campbell and Kenton counties for some 28 years through Northern Kentucky Tri-ED, short for the Tri-County Economic Development Corporation.
 He was Tri-ED’s President & CEO from 2004 to 2018.